BYLAWS

 Professional Membership

 Professional membership shall be open to those persons engaged in the administration of or individuals interested in the provision of services enhancing postsecondary educational opportunities for persons or students with disabilities.
-Members who join the Association as professional members shall be entitled to continue their professional membership regardless of change in employment and/or responsibility.
+Members who join WAPED as professional members shall be entitled to continue their professional membership regardless of change in employment and/or responsibility.
 Professional members are entitled to be a candidate for elective office, vote, have access to the listserv and pay reduced fees for conference registration.

 Associate Membership

-Any person expressing an interest in the purpose and general aims of the Association may be eligible for associate membership.
+Any person expressing an interest in the purpose and general aims of WAPED may be eligible for associate membership.
 An associate member shall not be a candidate for elective office or vote.
 Associate members have access to the email list, may serve as committee members, and pay reduced fees for conference registration.

 Institutional Membership